Home front during World War I: Australia

 Billy Hughes, prime minister from October 1915, expanded the government's role in the economy, while dealing with intense debates over the issue of conscription.

 From a population of five million, 417,000 men enlisted; 330,000 went overseas to fight during the First World War.
 They were all volunteers, since the political battle for compulsory conscription failed.
 Some 58,000 died and 156,000 were wounded.
-Fisher argues that the government aggressively promoted economic, industrial, and social modernization in the war years.
+Gerhard Fischer argues that the government aggressively promoted economic, industrial, and social modernization in the war years.
 However, he says it came through exclusion and repression.
 He says the war turned a peaceful nation into "one that was violent, aggressive, angst- and conflict-ridden, torn apart by invisible front lines of sectarian division, ethnic conflict and socio-economic and political upheaval."
 The nation was fearful of enemy aliens—especially Germans, regardless of how closely they identified with Australia.
 The government interned 2,900 German-born men (40% of the total) and deported 700 of them after the war.
 Irish nationalists and labor radicals were under suspicion as well.
 Racist hostility was high toward nonwhites, including Pacific Islanders, Chinese and Aborigines.
 The result, Fischer says, was a strengthening of conformity to imperial/British loyalties and an explicit preference for immigrants from the British Isles.

 The major military event involved sending 40,000 ANZAC (Australia and New Zealand) soldiers in 1915 to seize the Gallipoli peninsula near Constantinople to open an Allied route to Russia and weaken the Ottoman Empire.
 The campaign was a total failure militarily and 8,100 Australians died.
 However the memory was all-important, for it transformed the Australian mind and became an iconic element of the Australian identity and the founding moment of nationhood.

+On 1 January 1915, two Afghan men went on a shooting rampage near Broken Hill, New South Wales, killing four people and wounding seven before being killed by police and soldiers.
+The two men were acting under the incitement of Ottoman Sultan Mehmed VI, who had proclaimed a holy war against the Entente.
+The battle was the only documented engagement with the enemy to take place on Australian soil during World War I.